 Modern Jazz dance has evolved in a way that is nearly unrecognisable from the original form of jazz dancing.
-The traditional Jazz dances include the lindy hop, charleston, balboa, and vernacular jazz steps.
+The traditional Jazz dances include the lindy hop, charleston, balboa, and vernacular jazz steps, and they are grew up in the African-American culture.
 Most are partner dances, and this section will tell you the difference between them

 Read more about:

 Lindy Hop (“8 count” and “6 count” rhythms)